jakelarue/beautiful-jekyll/workwithme.md

 ### Hold your horses - this isn't for everyone...

-...
 Most people think: "Just make it grow".
 Uh, no. It does **not** work like that.

 I learned (the hard way) that providing a great ROI isn't easy.

-If you are:
+I say that, to say this - if you are:
 - Looking for a silver bullet solution - I'm not your guy.
 - **Not** willing to put in the work, even after we're done with a project - I'm not your guy.
 - Thinking I just write words and *vioala* sales - I'm not your guy.